CAPTURED: WMW fugitive tries to run from troopers despite being 9 months pregnant

 “Our High Priority Offender Program uses data, technology and intel to identify and target the small percentage of offenders who are causing a large percentage of crimes,” said Pierce County Prosecutor Mark Lindquist.
 “The goal is to reduce crime and make our community safer.”

-Tacoma Police say the victim put two checks in his outgoing mail to pay his bills on December 16, 2016.
+Tacoma Police say Bernhardt’s victim put two checks in his outgoing mail to pay his bills on December 16, 2016.
 The next day, Columbia Bank notified him that someone had cashed one of the checks for $750.00.
 Detectives say bank surveillance video shows Antonio Overby and Bernhardt enter the Spanaway branch.
 Each went to a different teller with the forged checks.
 Detectives say Overby successfully cashed a stolen check.

-Police say Bernhardt tried to cash one that had been altered to read $1,000.
-“The teller actually called the owner of the check and determined the check had been stolen.
-Before Kelsea could obtain any money, she realized that the teller was checking on her so she fled the bank leaving the check behind,” said Officer Cool.
+Mail theft is a widespread problem for many communities in Washington.
+“It’s unfortunate that you can’t leave things in your mailbox but we do have a lot of thefts just from unsecured mailboxes,” said Officer Cool.
 Police encourage everyone to sign up to pay bills online whenever possible to avoid having checks stolen.
 “We advise people not to put written checks out in their mail, especially if their mailbox isn’t locked.
 When you clip your mail to your mailbox and the mailbox is open and people walking by or driving by can see you have five or six letters clipped to the mailbox, they know people are paying their bills and then you’re increasing your opportunity of becoming a victim,” said Officer Cool.